andresliszt/moo-rs/pymoors/docs/development/setup_algorithm.md

     /// DOI: 10.1109/4235.996017
     Nsga2, Nsga2RankAndScoringSelection, Nsga2RankCrowdingSurvival
 );
 ```

 This macro generates two structs: `Nsga2` and `Nsga2Builder`.
-The new generated struct `Nsga2` is just a type alias of the core `GeneticAlgorithm` struct, fixing the generic selection/survival operators to `RankAndScoringSelection` and `Nsga2RankCrowdingSurvival` respectively.
-The `Nsga2Builder` is the builder struct, that allows to use the [Rust builder design pattern](https://rust-unofficial.github.io/patterns/patterns/creational/builder.html) to create `Nsga2` instances.
+The new struct `Nsga2` is a type alias of the core `GeneticAlgorithm` struct, fixing the generic selection/survival operators to `RankAndScoringSelection` and `Nsga2RankCrowdingSurvival` respectively.
+The `Nsga2Builder` is the builder struct that uses the [Rust builder design pattern](https://rust-unofficial.github.io/patterns/patterns/creational/builder.html) to create `Nsga2` instances.

-Internally, `Nsga2Builder` wraps the {{ docs_rs("struct", "algorithms.AlgorithmBuilder") }} as in the example
+Internally, `Nsga2Builder` wraps the {{ docs_rs("struct", "algorithms.AlgorithmBuilder") }} as shown below:

 ```Rust
 pub struct Nsga2Builder<S, Cross, Mut, F, G, DC>